tanmayrajk/mt/README.md

 ## misc

-the app is currently hosted on the a free render tier at [https://mt-34q3.onrender.com](https://mt-34q3.onrender.com). that means that the sqlite3 database will be cleared out everytime the server resets (which would be very common). ideally i would either separate the db from the server or use a server that wouldn't turn off on inactivity, but for now this is all you get 😔.
+the app is currently hosted on a free render tier at [https://mt-34q3.onrender.com](https://mt-34q3.onrender.com). that means that the sqlite3 database will be cleared out everytime the server resets (which would be very common). ideally i would either separate the db from the server or use a server that wouldn't turn off on inactivity, but for now this is all you get 😔.

 ---